nano-labs/pyfwf3/README.rst

 Queryset
 --------

-With your parsed file as a BaseFileParser instance you have all lines stored as a Queryset instance in ".lines" attribute.
+With your parsed file as a BaseFileParser instance you have all objects stored as a Queryset instance in ".objects" attribute.
 So:

 .. code:: pycon

     >>> parsed = HumanFileParser.open("examples/humans.txt")
     >>> # slices returns a smaller queryset instance
-    >>> parsed.lines[0:5]
+    >>> parsed.objects[0:5]
     +------------------+----------+--------+
     | name             | birthday | gender |
     +------------------+----------+--------+